New Zealand Police: Weapons

 New Zealand Police officers carry OC spray (pepper spray), batons and tasers (stun guns).
-The only officers who routinely carry firearms are members of the Diplomatic Protection Squad, and those with dog and airport units.
-All officers are trained to use Glock 17 pistols and Bushmaster XM15 M4A3 Patrolman AR-15 type, military style semi-automatic rifles and wear a holster attachment in case they do need a pistol.
+The only officers who routinely carry firearms are members of the Dignitary Protection Squad, and international airport units.
+All officers are trained to use Glock 17 pistols and Bushmaster XM15 M4A3 Patrolman AR-15 type, semi-automatic rifles and wear a holster attachment in case they do need a pistol.
 Since 2012, frontline vehicles have had a locked box in the passenger foot-well containing two loaded and holstered Glock 17s and, in the rear of the vehicle, a locked case with two Bushmaster rifles and ballistic vests.
-Officers must tell their supervisor or communications staff if they are accessing a firearm from their vehicle.
-The vehicles are fitted with alarms in case windows are broken.
+Vehicles are fitted with alarms in case windows are broken.
 Each officer carries vehicle keys and safe keys.

 The Police Association claims the carrying of handguns is inevitable.
 In January 2013, a Waikato officer was attacked by at least five men after he deployed his OC spray and Taser.
 His radio was taken from him and his pistol was 'misplaced' during the attack.
 The Police Association's request for routine carrying of firearms for all officers after this incident was dismissed by the Police Commissioner.
 The current firearm training and issuing policy has been criticised.
 Not all police officers receive regular firearm training and not all vehicles contain a firearm.
 In October 2015, unarmed officers at a routine police checkpoint at Te Atatū South who pursued a vehicle that sped off from the checkpoint were shot at from the offender's vehicle.
 In December 2015, the Police Association referred to the incident while requesting that all frontline officers receive firearm training and that their vehicles contain a secured firearm.
 This was rejected.